Information-Theoretic Privacy in Distributed Average Consensus: Introduction

-In this paper, we show how to construct distributed average consensus protocols, if the inputs of the agents are integers, that ensure privacy of honest agents' inputs in the presence of passive adversarial agents (also known as semi-honest agents~\cite{ben1988completeness}) in the network.
-Passive adversarial agents are assumed to follow the prescribed protocol, but may try to use the information learned during execution of the protocol to infer something about the inputs of other agents.
-Our notion of privacy is adopted from the field of information-theoretic secure multi-party computation (MPC)~\cite{ben1988completeness,Goldreich04}: it ensures that colluding adversarial agents learn nothing, in an information-theoretic sense, about the collective inputs of the honest agents beyond learning the average value of the honest agents' inputs.
-The latter is unavoidable, as it can be deduced from the global average whose computation is the purpose of running the consensus algorithm.
+We present a distributed average consensus protocol that extends the privacy protocol proposed by Abbe et al., 2012~\cite{abbe2012privacy} for {\em complete} networks to the more general case of {\em incomplete} networks\footnote{A network is complete if and only if there is a dedicated communication channel between each pair of agents.
+An {\em incomplete} network is a network that is not complete.}.
+We show that the proposed protocol preserves the {\em privacy} of honest agents' inputs against colluding {passive} adversarial agents if the set of passive adversarial agents do not constitute a vertex cut in the network.
+Specifically, the passive adversarial agents collectively learn {\em nothing} about the inputs of the honest agents other than their average value.
+The latter is unavoidable, as it can be deduced from the global average whose computation is the purpose of an average consensus algorithm. \\